 “Regathering Too Many Stones?
 The ‘Problem’ of Elijah’s Sacrifice for Deuteronomism in Kings.”
 Paper for the Emerging OT Scholarship section of the Institute for Biblical Research annual meeting, November 16, 2018, Denver (forthcoming in edited volume with BZAW, 2020).

 “Eat, Pray, Love: ‘The Nexus of Sacrifice-Eating and Ritual Sexuality’ as Unifying Motif in 1 Corinthians 8–11.”
 Paper for the International SBL meeting, August 2, 2018, Helsinki.

 “‘Israel’s’ Only Son?
 The Complexity of Benjaminite Identity Between Judah and Joseph.”
-Paper for the International meeting of the Society of Biblical Literature, August 1, 2018, Helsinki (forthcoming in OTE, late 2019).
+Paper for the International meeting of the Society of Biblical Literature, August 1, 2018, Helsinki (published in OTE, 2019).

 “The Chess King of the Sciences?
 How Biblical Studies Appropriates Insights from Other Academic Disciplines.”
 LCC International University Open Lecture Series, Klaipėda, Lithuania, March 4, 2015.
 PowerPoint.